New Syria mediator tells UN chief he is "scared"

 The Western powers have accused Russia, Syria's top arms supplier and staunch ally, of propping up Syrian President Bashar al-Assad's government.
 They have also accused Syria's ally Iran of providing military aid to Assad.

-Brahimi told Reuters in an interview last Saturday that while in New York he wanted to urgently clarify what support the United Nations could offer him to ensure his mission had a better chance of success.
+Brahimi told Reuters in an interview on Saturday that while in New York he wanted to urgently clarify what support the United Nations can offer him to ensure his mission has a better chance of success.

-(Additional reporting by Louis Charbonneau; Editing by Vicki Allen and Peter Cooney)